 Propagating Crassula Rupestris

 The easiest and quickest way to propagate these plants is through stem cuttings.
-They can be propagated from leaves, but I find the process more tedious and time consuming.
+They can be propagated from leaves, but I find the process more tedious and time-consuming.
 I have had greater success using stem cuttings.
 If you want to try to give leaf propagation a try, make sure to use the entire leaf which goes around the stem, including the base to ensure success.
+Slide the entire leaf down the stem carefully so as not to damage the leaf.
+Lay the entire leaf flat on the soil.

 How To Propagate Crassula Rupestris:

-- Obtain a stem or leaf cutting and let it dry for a day or so.
+- Obtain a stem and let it dry for a few hours to a day.
 Since the stems are thin they shouldn’t take that long to dry.
 It is also a good idea to obtain cuttings from healthy looking plants, not dehydrated ones.

 - (Optional) Dip the cut end in rooting hormone.
 I usually skip this step but some people prefer using rooting hormones to speed up the process and also guarantee success.